algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-11-02

+* Changed Chrysalis to use spinners and toasts instead of `console.log`.
+It's not nice yet, but shows the general direction.
+* Changed Chrysalis to use a dropdown to select layers instead of using tabs.

 # 2018-11-01

 * Rebased [Kaleidoscope-Cycle#2][kaleidoscope-cycle/2] onto current Kaleidoscope master, and submitted the result as [Kaleidoscope#453][kaleidoscope/453].